 The Management of the Club is in the hands of the General Committee who have full powers.
-The new General Committee was elected at the AGM on Thursday 31 March, 2016.
+The current General Committee was elected at the AGM on Monday 24th February 2020.

 Cricket Secretary - Crispin Lyden-Cowan